 Northeastern forests are threatened by air pollution, climate change, and invasive forest pests.
-Gary Lovett studies the impacts of these stressors on forest productivity and water quality.
+Gary Lovett studied the impacts of these stressors on forest productivity and water quality.

-Lovett advises government agencies and advocacy groups that are working to amend federal regulations to stop invasive forest pests.
-Through Congressional briefings and interactions with state and federal agency staff, Lovett is promoting Tree-SMART Trade – a series of federal policy actions that would reduce the introduction of new forest pests – in partnership with the Science Policy Exchange.
+Lovett advised government agencies and advocacy groups that are working to amend federal regulations to stop invasive forest pests.
+Through Congressional briefings and interactions with state and federal agency staff, Lovett promoted Tree-SMART Trade – a series of federal policy actions that would reduce the introduction of new forest pests – in partnership with the Science Policy Exchange.